Oxygenaire MK3 portable incubator with transformer container, United Kingdom, c. 1960

 More

 This example of a portable incubator was acquired from St Anne's Hospital, Bristol in 1997.
 The fall in the numbers of home births since the 1960s means equipment such as this is rare.
-This may be the sole example of this type of portable incubator in existence.
+This may the only example of this type of portable incubator in existence.

 Measurements: